rroehl/EC2StartStopInstances/README.md

     d.)
 Stop and start EC2 instance which must have the "LambdaStartStopControl" tag set to "true".
 It will export Lambda function ARN and the Lambda function name for the CloudFormation script that schedules the actions.

-The "schedulerulestartstopEC2" CloudFromation script will configure the CloudWatch Event Rule to send an event to Lambda function.
+The "schedulerulestartstopEC2" CloudFormation script will configure the CloudWatch Event Rule to send an event to Lambda function.
 It imports the LamdaFunction name and ARN from the "stopstartEC2" CloudFormation script, configures the schedule that the event occurs and configures the input parameters to be passed to the Lambda Java function.
 Also it configures the permissions so that it can invoke the Lambda function with the event.

 ## Getting Started